 Are you embarrassed or in pain because of missing teeth?
 If so, find out if a bridge from Ramin Ghassemi, DDS, MS, Nina Mojaver, DMD, and the team Fifth Avenue Dental Arts, is right for you.
 Bridges fill gaps in your teeth with beautiful replacement teeth and protect your smile from further damage.
-To find out more, request an appointment by calling the office in San Diego, California, or using the online booking tool today.
+To find out more, request an appointment by calling the office in Downtown San Diego, California, or using the online booking tool today.

 Bridges, or tooth bridges, are false teeth that “bridge” the gap between existing and missing teeth.
 They can be permanent or removable.

 The practice can secure your bridges either by attaching them to existing, bordering teeth or by using dental implants.

 The practice offers three main styles of dental bridges: